qaware/protocurl/README.md

 # Examples

-After starting the local test server via `docker-compose -f test/servers/compose.yml up --build server`, you can send the following requests via protoCURL:
+After starting the local test server via `docker-compose -f test/servers/compose.yml up --build server`, you can send the following list of requests via protoCURL.

+Each request needs to mount the directory of proto files into the containers `/proto` path to ensure, that they are visible inside the docker container.

 ```
 $ docker run -v "$PWD/test/proto:/proto" --network host protocurl \